withastro/astro/.changeset/many-weeks-sort.md

 </html>
 ```

-Like with links, you can opt-out of the router handling a submission on a per-form basis with the `data-astro-reload` property:
+Just as with links, if you don't want the routing handling a form submission, you can opt out on a per-form basis with the `data-astro-reload` property:

 ```astro
 ---